skyth3r/Skyth3r.github.io/content/archive/akashandmoney/bank-accounts-chequing-out-current-accounts/index.md

 images:
     - cover.png
 altText: "banner with a 2D icon of a bank building centred on a orange background"
+description: "What you should know when it comes to current account"
 tags: ['finance']
 type: "akashandmoney"
 layout: "single"